Grounding Versus Bonding: Part 1

-The terms Grounding and Bonding are found throughout the NEC text, and while they are seemingly interchangeable terms, they are actually two distinct procedures when it comes to the National Electrical Code, as well as the installation of electrical equipment.
+The terms Grounding and Bonding are found throughout the NEC text, and while they are seemingly interchangeable, they are actually two distinct procedures when it comes to the National Electrical Code and installing electrical equipment.

-The act of “grounding” (versus bonding) is so important, in fact, that the NEC Code-Making-Panel (CMP) had actually proposed to replace the term “grounding” altogether, so as to provide a different term that offered better clarification.
-Their proposal at that time was to replace the word grounding with the term “earthing”.
-This proposed change gained a lot of traction, but before the Code’s publication, the proposal was ultimately retracted.
+The act of “grounding” (versus bonding) is so important, in fact, that the NEC Code-Making-Panel (CMP) had actually proposed to replace the term “grounding” altogether, so as to provide a term that offered better clarification.
+Their proposal at that time was to replace the word grounding with “earthing.”
+This proposed change to the NEC gained a lot of traction, but before the Code’s publication, the proposal was ultimately retracted.

 Let’s look at an example of grounding

-An electrical panel is installed on the side of a residential dwelling, and there is a copper ground-rod driven into the earth below it.
-There is a bare, solid, copper No. 6 conductor attached to a lug within this electrical panel, and the other end of that No. 6 conductor is clamped onto the driven rod.
+An electrical panel is installed outside of a dwelling unit and there is a copper ground rod driven into the earth below.
+There is a bare, solid copper No. 6 conductor attached to a lug within this electrical panel, and the other end of that No. 6 conductor is clamped onto the driven rod.
 This is an example of grounding.
 We have grounded this metal electrical panel by connecting it to the earth!

-That now begs the question, “what is bonding?”
+What is bonding?
 Bonding is simply the act of mechanically connecting two or more conductive materials together to establish a conductive path between them.
 It is possible to “bond” components together without ever grounding them.

 Let’s look at this real-world example of bonding

-Let’s suppose I have three metal, 4-square junction boxes mounted on a non-conductive wooden wall, spaced 10’ apart.
-After finding out that we are completely out of EMT (metal thinwall) conduit on our jobsite, I decide to install a 10’ piece of PVC (plastic) conduit between these three metal boxes so that I can complete the job today.
-I then recall that my employer had specifically told me to bond all 4-square metal junction boxes on this job-site together.
-Initially, that was to be accomplished by using EMT (metal) conduit between these boxes.
-But I have changed material with the raceways that I have installed here.
+Let’s suppose I have three metal, 4-square junction boxes mounted on a non-conductive wooden wall, the boxes are spaced 10’ apart.
+After finding out that we are completely out of EMT (metal thin-wall) conduit on the jobsite, I decide to install a 10’ piece of PVC (plastic) conduit between the three metal boxes so that I can complete the job today.
+I then recall that my employer had specifically told me to bond all 4-square metal junction boxes together in this building.
+Initially, that was being accomplished by using EMT (metal) conduit between the metal boxes.
+But I have changed the material to plastic PVC conduit between these last three boxes.

-We are aware that the PVC pipe that we have just installed between these boxes, being essentially plastic, is not a conductor, and therefore cannot serve to “bond” these three metal 4-square boxes together.
-But, if we run a green-colored insulated conductor between the three boxes, utilizing the PVC conduit as a raceway, and we then attach that conductor to the inside wall of each metal box with an approved green bonding screw, we have then successfully “bonded” these three metal boxes together.
+We are aware that the PVC pipe that we have just installed, being essentially plastic, is not a conductor and therefore cannot serve to “bond” these three metal 4-square boxes together.
+But, if we run a green-colored insulated conductor between the three boxes, utilizing the PVC conduit as a raceway, and then attaching the conductor to the inside wall of each metal box with an approved green bonding screw, we have then successfully “bonded” these three metal boxes together.
 All of the metal boxes are now bonded together on this job.